fairfield-ba510-spring2020/term-project-select/docs/CourseDataDictionary.md

 | PK | ProfessorID | | Integer |
 | | Name | | Text |

 __2. Design a normalized relational database that can contain all CSV data in your `SourceData` repository.
 Document the design with an ERD and a data dictionary.__

-- The database should not leave off any files or columns.
-- Normalize to at least BCNF.
-- The ERD should be a PDF file named "CourseDataERD.PDF" to be dropped in the `docs` folder.
 - Also in the `docs` folder, add a Markdown-formatted `CourseDataDictionary.md` file that defines every column on every table.
 Use the table names as second level headings (`##`) and bullet lists for the column definitions.
 If you are feeling frisky, then perhaps use Markdown tables instead of bullet lists.
 - Take care with the [Markdown formatting](https://github.github.com/gfm/).
 Dropping big, stupidly-formatted blobs of text is very bad form.
 It's also extremely unprofessional.